-Here are some of my best shopping and giving tips to help you save money this holiday season while letting your friends and family know you care.
+Here are some of my best cheap holiday shopping tips and giving tips to help you save money this holiday season while letting your friends and family know you care.
+You can get cheap holiday gifts, without actually feeling or appearing cheap!

 Shop online strategically

 If you shop online, you can avoid the crowds and often get better deals.
-Here are my tips.
+Here are my tips for affordable holiday gifts.

 Etsy.com.
-Handmade and unique gifts are my favorites to give and get.
+Handmade and unique gifts are my favorites to give and get, and this is my favorite place to find inexpensive gifts online.
 Etsy.com has millions of great gifts that can be narrowed down by categories, prices and more.
 Shipping costs are usually reasonable.

 Craft fairs and unique local stores